HyperGAN/HyperGAN/README.md

 3. Join the community
   * Once you've made something cool, be sure to share it on the Discord \([https://discord.gg/t4WWBPF](https://discord.gg/t4WWBPF)\).

-### Troubleshooting

-Make sure that your cuda, nvidia drivers, pillow, pytorch, and pytorch vision are the latest version.

-Check the discord for help.

 ### Create a new model

 ```bash